1 dead, nearly 2 dozen injured after multiple tornadoes sweep through Mississippi

 The small, rural town of Louin bore the brunt of the damage.
 Drone footage and photos showed wide expanses of debris-covered terrain, decimated homes and mangled trees.
 At least one person was lifted from the wreckage in a stretcher.

+He dropped to the floor and crawled to his bedroom closet, where his wife had already taken shelter.
+By the time he reached the closet, the tornado had passed.

+Campbell said he heard calls for help across the street, where Hayes lived in a trailer home.
+He emerged from his home to find emergency workers carrying his cousin, with a bloodied forehead and leg, into an ambulance.
+She was conscious and talking when he saw her but died before reaching the hospital, he said.

-Most of the people injured in Jasper County, including the person who died, were transported to the South Central Regional Medical Center in Laurel between 2 and 3 a.m., said Becky Collins, a spokeswoman for the facility.
+Most of the people injured in Jasper County, including Hayes, were transported to the South Central Regional Medical Center in Laurel between 2 and 3 a.m., said Becky Collins, a spokeswoman for the facility.
 About 20 people had bruises and cuts.
 Most were in stable condition Monday morning.

 Eric Carpenter, a meteorologist with the National Weather Service in Jackson, said an unseasonably strong jet stream blew through the area.
 A tornado emerged near Louin before traveling at least 7 miles (11 kilometers) south to Bay Springs.